StanPlatinum/elf-respect/shadowstack-test-loader/README.md

-This version of loader has been tested on bio-sgx06.
+This version of loader/target-program has been tested on bio-sgx06.
+This version of loader/target-program-original has been tested on my thinkpad.

 ## Usage